saket111998/WebApp/README.md

 #step1
 #create the repository
 #and code the application with using normal HTML code
 #build the image of index.html using dockerfile
+#I use NGINX to deploy html site that i created in VM machine

 #step2
 #after building image make the tar file of that image and load into aws instance for deployment